 - The fees charged by your care provider

-Fortunately, the government sets maximum limits on the fees a care provider can impose on those in need.
-You should at no point be unable to pay for the basic care you require.
+Fortunately, the Government sets maximum limits on the fees a care provider can impose on those in need.
+At no point should you be unable to pay for the basic care you require.

 Introduction to Minimum and Maximum Fees for Basic Care